 public async Task<List<Company>> GetCompaniesEmployeesMultipleMapping() { var query = "SELECT * FROM Companies c JOIN Employees e ON c.Id = e.CompanyId"; using (var connection = _context.CreateConnection()) { var companyDict = new Dictionary<int, Company>(); var companies = await connection.QueryAsync<Company, Employee, Company>( query, (company, employee) => { if (!companyDict.TryGetValue(company.Id, out var currentCompany)) { currentCompany = company; companyDict.Add(currentCompany.Id, currentCompany); } currentCompany.Employees.Add(employee); return currentCompany; } ); return companies.Distinct().ToList(); } }

-After our mapping is done, we just return a distinct result converted to a list.
+After mapping, we return a distinct result converted to a list.

 All we have left to do is to add an action to the controller: